sebyrobi/NW-01-WAN-VLAN-CaseStudy/README.md

 The topology was provided in the assignment, but I also recreated it myself.
 Both diagrams are included in the `diagrams/` folder to show I can reproduce and understand the network independently.

-The Packet Tracer file `NW-01-WAN-VLAN-CaseStudy.pkt` is included for full review.
+The Packet Tracer file `Case Study PT (Final).pkt` is included for full review.

 ## Instructions / How to Review

-1. Open the Packet Tracer file `NW-01-WAN-VLAN-CaseStudy.pkt` to explore the network layout and verify configurations.
+1. Open the Packet Tracer file `Case Study PT (Final).pkt` to explore the network layout and verify configurations.
 2. Check the `configs/` folder to see router, switch, and server configuration files.
 3. Review the `diagrams/` folder for both the original topology and my own recreation.
 4. Look at the `screenshots/` folder to verify connectivity, VLANs, DHCP, and trunk/EtherChannel functionality.